-For example, the sworn experts and civil engineers of Bureau d’Expertise Peyman Assassi are familiar with the different factors which affect the value of homes to ensure that you obtain a useful and accurate estimate of your property’s current value.
+For example, the sworn experts and civil engineers of Bureau d’Expertise Peyman Assassi are familiar with the different factors which affect the value of homes in Luxembourg to ensure that you obtain a useful and accurate estimate of your property’s current value.

 Property valuations use the following criteria:

 - The property itself (ecological and economical factors, neighborhood, condition of property, technical modernity, etc.).

 - Assessment of the economic value (how will the value of the property possibly change in the coming years and decades; the timing that you choose to sell your house can play a big role in how much you are able to sell a property for).

 Inheritance tax in Luxembourg is payable on the estate of all tax residents.
 It is usually payable on the whole estate, with the exception of any properties owned abroad or movable assets taxed in a different country.

 The AED collects inheritance tax.
 Luxembourg has no double tax treaties with other countries for inheritance and gift tax purposes.

 Inheritance tax rates depend on the size of the estate, the relationship between the deceased and the beneficiary, and whether they regard the ‘reserved’ or ‘unreserved’ portion of the estate.